 In Asia, they are symbols of good fortune or good luck.
 The magpie is the national bird of Korea.

-Do you have any interesting or fun facts about magpies that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about magpies?
+Share them in the comments below!